Vietnam Photo Tour Spectacular

 Day 10 – Hanoi – Lim Mong Rice Shoot – Khau Pha Pass – Mu Cang Chai Afternoon Rice Terrace Shoot w/ Locals

 Today begins the expedition into the legendary rice terrace regions in the mountains of Mu Cang Chai and Ha Giang.
 Depart early to arrive at Khau Pha pass for the first shoot, moving on to Mu Cang Chai for an afternoon mountain rice-scape session that will have everyone in awe.
 Overnight at a lovely Homestay in town, our best option here and a chance to experience some homey Viet hospitality.

 Another early morning to another stunning area of Mu Cang Chai, where local tribal people will provide some scale to your gorgeous rice-scapes.
-The scenic mountain road to Bac Ha also offers some excellent landscape opportunities plus exclusive (no tourists) visits to Lu and Red Hmong tribes.
+The scenic mountain road to Sap also offers some excellent landscape opportunities plus exclusive (no tourists) visits to Lu and Red Hmong tribes.

-Day 14 – Sunrise Thong Nguyen Rice Terraces – Hanoi – Farewell Dinner to Remember
+Day 14 – Bac Ha Mountain Market – Hanoi – Farewell Dinner to Remember

-A final early morning rice terrace shoot at one of Phouc’s favorite locations, followed by the drive back to Hanoi.
+Morning shoot at the Vietnam’s most well known tribal market, followed by the drive back to Hanoi.
 It will be tough to leave, but we must!
-Arrive back in Hanoi by 5:30 or so, with a couple of hours to relax and freshen up for your Farewell Dinner.
+Arrive back in Hanoi by mid-afternoon.
+Free time at our gorgeous old quarter hotel until your Farewell Dinner to remember.